svrooij/rest-api-filter-fields/README.md

 ## Frequently Asked Questions ##

+### Do you add data to the response? ###

+No, this plugin only removes entries.
+When you want to add [featured_images](https://github.com/svrooij/rest-api-filter-fields/issues/5), I recommend using [better-rest-api-featured-images](https://wordpress.org/plugins/better-rest-api-featured-images/)

 ### Does this also work for my custom posttype? ###

 Yes, we picked 20 as priority (default = 10) for activating.
 This mean this plugin is probably activated last, so all custom post types should already be loaded.
+But this only works if you made it public for the api.

 ### I found a bug, what should I do? ###